-While parking for the Town’s Inn is easily accessible, parking is restricted in Lower
+While the Town’s Inn is easily accessible, parking is restricted in Lower

 Town Harpers Ferry in order to maintain the 18th and 19th century historical appearance

 of the town.
 Visitors who travel here by car have several options:

 1. Contact Karan Townsend (304.932.0677) to arrange Inn's private

 spaces across the street from the train station parking lot, past the train car

 restaurant and past the last building, which is a residence located at 221 Potomac

 Street.
 The fee for a private parking space is $10 the duration of your stay at the

 Inn.
 You should leave a note with your name and the date on your dashboard